 Additionally, there is a straightforward, ‘get it done,’ mentality that drives a continuous forward motion at his company.
 The employees are self-directed, self-motivated, and have a penchant for growth— delivering more than is required in their work.

 “We seek to always deliver a wow experience to our customers,” Chris says.
-“We’re personable and fun because we’re knowledgable what we’re doing and we enjoy it.
+“We’re personable and fun because we’re knowledgeable what we’re doing and we enjoy it.
 And those qualities inspire our clients to trust us; because we put them at ease when they need our help.”

 “My greatest satisfaction,” he continues, “is being able to help those who really need it.
 A lot of people are elderly, or have small babies and it’s 50 degrees in the house.
 Being able to help people in those types of situations means a lot to me.”